diefer91/slate/source/index.html.md

 `cookie: vapor-auth=asdjasldjasjdvjdnjg==`

 This cookie will be sent to the client in the header `set-cookie` in the response of the `login` endpoint.

-Some endpoints require admin authentication (These endpoints are not used by the iOS nor Android clients).
-In this case, the information should be sent in a header that looks like the following:

-`admin: diegovidal`
-`pass: abcd1234`

 # Users